-Cheal A Mt.
-Messenger pool waterflood has progressed with Cheal-A2 injection conversion project being implemented and expected to be completed during Q3/Q4 2017.
+The Cheal A Mt.
+Messenger pool waterflood project has progressed with the implementation of the Cheal-A2 injection conversion project that is expected to be completed during Q1 2018.
 Pressure support is expected to double the recovery factor, resulting in incremental production and reserves.

-Engineering for the waterflood project has commenced at Cheal E site, with project execution planned throughout Q3/Q4 2017.
-This will involve the provision of additional pumps and associated equipment, as well as converting one of the wells into an injection well.

-At the Cheal E site, a workover was also completed to install a rod pump at the Cheal-E5 well which has been shut-in since May 2015.
-Start-up commenced early October 2016 and the well is producing approximately 75 BOE/d (gross).
-In addition, the joint venture has submitted an application to New Zealand Petroleum and Minerals to convert Cheal 'E' from an exploration license to a mining license in early November.
-This will allow the joint venture to commence water injection into the Cheal 'E' pool upon receipt of the mining license.
+Execution of the waterflood project at the Cheal E site continues, with pipeline construction completed in Q3 2017.
+The completion target date is the end of Q4 2017.
+This will involve the provision of additional pumps and associated equipment, as well as converting Cheal-E7 into an injection well.
+In addition, the joint venture submitted an application in early November 2016 to New Zealand Petroleum and Minerals to convert Cheal E from an exploration license to a mining license.
+This will allow the joint venture to commence water injection into the Cheal E pool upon receipt of the mining license.